hardy-opt/hardy-opt.github.io/_pages/profiles.md

 profiles:
   # if you want to include more than one profile, just replicate the following block
 # and create one content file for each profile inside _pages/
-  profiles:
   - align: right
     image: speech.png
     content: iak.md